dans-la-rue/homeless-front/README.md

 ## Techno

+Project made with:
-Project made with Spring Boot 1 (No Webflux), Swagger, Angular, PostgresQL, Maven, CircleCI and Github Action, and Docker.
+- Spring Boot 1 (No Webflux)
+- Swagger
+- Angular
+- PostgresQL
+- Maven
+- CircleCI
+- Github Action
+- Docker

 See project front hosted on github pages: [front](https://homeless.project.lambla.eu)
 See project backend (swagger) hosted on a personal swarm cluster: [swagger](https://homeless-api.project.lambla.eu/swagger-ui.html#/)

 ## Call for contributions

-If you want to contribute to this project, please see the agile board on github an feel free to raise any PR or issues.
+If you want to contribute to this project, please see our [agile board](https://github.com/orgs/dans-la-rue/projects) on github an feel free to raise any PR or issues.
 Thanks in advance,
 Any help will be welcome =)